maxzheng/great-life-guide/README.md

 Compassion
 ----------

-It starts with empathy to truly understand what others are feeling and going through and ends with the desire to help them.
-Its value is it lets us connect with each other at the deepest level to form trust that unifies everyone as one instead of fighting each other.
+It starts with feeling what others are going through, understand it without being overwhelmed, and ends with the desire to help them.
+In short, [compassion = empathy + sympathy + desire to help](https://chopra.com/articles/whats-the-difference-between-empathy-sympathy-and-compassion).
+It lets us connect with each other at the deepest level to form trust that unifies everyone as one instead of fighting each other, so together we can do great things.

 To understand others, put yourself in their shoes and see things from their perspective while emulating their emotions in the process without being affected.